GinoPane/laravel-with-adminlte-full-demo/README.md

 #What's included

 * [Laravel 5.2.10](http://laravel.com/).
 Please note, that some core files are modified, that's why framework itself is also included (Authentication and Registration traits modified).
-* [Adminlte-Laravel](https://github.com/acacha/adminlte-laravel).
+* [AdminLTE-Laravel](https://github.com/acacha/adminlte-laravel).
 With slight modifications and refactoring.
-* [AdminLte 2.3.1](https://github.com/almasaeed2010/AdminLTE).
+* [AdminLTE 2.3.1](https://github.com/almasaeed2010/AdminLTE).
 You can see and AdminLTE theme preview at: http://almsaeedstudio.com/preview/.
 Based on 2.3.1 version, Bootstrap is additionally updated to 3.3.6 version.

 ###Installation